KatherineMichel/church-website-and-marketing-on-a-budget/research_sprint.md

 ## Reverse Engineering for Success
 The questions I would seek to answer in my research sprint:
+* Whom should the church reach?
+* How should the church reach them?
 * What does a successful national United Methodist Church digital presence look like?
-* Whom should the church reach digitally?
-* How should the church reach them digitally?

-# Whom Should the Church Reach Digitally?
+# Whom Should the Church Reach?

 ## Google Trends Graph for "United Methodist Church"